Reduce the cost of your energy bills

 Terms of service

-The information we’ve provided here about ACPs is general information only.
-The Independent Pricing and Regulatory Tribunal (IPART) is the Energy Savings Scheme Administrator and Regulator and is responsible for accreditation, auditing, and compliance of ACPs.
-Before proceeding with engaging an ACP, a customer should review up-to-date information available on the IPART website.
+The information we’ve provided here is general information only.
+The Independent Pricing and Regulatory Tribunal (IPART) is the Energy Savings Scheme’s administrator and regulator and is responsible for accreditation, auditing, and compliance with the rules of these incentives.
+Before proceeding with an installation under one of these incentives, a customer should review up-to-date information available on the IPART website.

-By accessing and using information about ACPs, the customer acknowledges and agrees:
+By accessing and using this information, the customer acknowledges and agrees:

-- the NSW Department for Climate Change, Energy, the Environment and Water (DCCEEW) does not have any legal liability whatsoever connected to the deliverables associated with this program, including any issues arising from interactions with an approved supplier (ACP) and technology installations
+- the NSW Department of Climate Change, Energy, the Environment and Water (DCCEEW) does not have any legal liability whatsoever connected to the deliverables associated with this Scheme, including any issues arising from interactions with an installer or accredited supplier (ACP) and technology installations